Market & comparison education

 Orena press kit; Orena comparison hub

-The reader wants practical context about "How to compare comparison tables before choosing a face yoga app" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "App comparison: comparison tables" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step